-At almost any visit to a cellar, in stentorian tones, it is announced that the wine is made in […]Keep Reading
+At almost any visit to a cellar, in rather serious tones, it is announced that the wine is made in […]Keep Reading

-At almost any visit to a cellar, in stentorian tones, it is announced that the wine is made in the vineyard.
-True enough, grapes are a product of the land from which they come, but the very act of viticulture and viniculture is a uniquely a human pursuit.
-Birds and wild boars also love grapes but you do not see them terracing vineyards or tending vines.
+At almost any visit to a cellar, in rather serious tones, it is announced that the wine is made in the vineyard.
+True enough, grapes are a product of the land from which they come, but the very act of viticulture, let alone turning grapes into wines, a uniquely a human pursuit.
+Birds and wild boars also love grapes, but you do not see them terracing vineyards or tending vines.
 An understanding of terroir cannot be complete without including the people who uncover it and nurture it.
-As important as the various soils of Chateauneuf are to the wines it produces so are the people who make the wines and farm the vineyards.
+As important as the various soils of Chateauneuf are to the wines it produces, so are the people who make the wines and farm the vineyards.
 Perhaps no better representatives of this fact are the Armenier sisters, Catherine and Sophie.

-Upon meeting Sophie and Catherine one cannot help but notice their ease and quiet confidence in a setting that is neither modern nor traditional.
-Their tasting room is simple and modest much like their cellar so that the overall impression you get is one of timelessness.
-Being located in a rural part of an already remarkably rural appellation only reinforces the impression that they operate in an oasis of calm, balance and poise.
+Upon meeting Sophie and Catherine, one cannot help but notice their ease and quiet confidence in a setting that is neither modern nor traditional.
+Their tasting room is simple and modest, much like their cellar, so that the overall impression you get is one of timelessness.
+Being located in a rural part of an already remarkably pastoral appellation only reinforces the impression that they operate in an oasis of calm, balance, and poise.
 So it only makes sense that their wines also share these qualities.
-While their family’s roots in the region can be traced back to the 13th century the Domaine is surprisingly new having been founded in 1989 but from vineyards that have been in the family for generations.
+While their family’s roots in the region can be traced back to the 13th century, the Domaine is surprisingly new, founded in 1989 but from vineyards that have been in the family for generations.